fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 # Checking Feature Support

-This extension only works if the end user's user agent supports the Payment Request API {{-PaymentRequest}} and SPC.
+This extension only works if the end user's user agent supports the Payment Request API {{PaymentRequest}} and SPC.
 To detect whether SPC is supported on the browser, the client instance can send a fake call to `canMakePayment()`.

 The following code provides a feature detect function for the Payment Request API and SPC that could be executed on a merchant's website.